Hansen0314/aurora_test/README.md

 ![](https://raw.githubusercontent.com/Hansen0314/aurora_img/master/img//burn_firmware.png)

->if get some error when burning you can replug the st-link to the computer.
+>if get some error when burning you can replug the st-link to the computer or reboot the computer.

 if we burn successful we can get below picture.